Gauntt History, Family Crest & Coats of Arms

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 This source continues "Gilbert de Gand or Gant, a great Domesday tenant, was son of Baldwin, Earl of Flanders, whose sister William the Conqueror married."
-CITATION[CLOSE]

 Early Origins of the Gauntt family

-Kent where Richard le Gaunt was listed in the Curia Regis Rolls of 1219.
+The surname Gauntt was first found in Kent where Richard le Gaunt was listed in the Curia Regis Rolls of 1219.
 The same year Gilbert de Gaunt was listed in the same rolls in Lincolnshire.
 A few years later, Maurice le Gant was listed in the Assize Rolls of Somerset in 1225.
-CITATION[CLOSE]

-Another 191 words (14 lines of text) covering the years 1219, 1340, 1399 and 1685 are included under the topic Early Gauntt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gauntt research.
+Another 96 words (7 lines of text) covering the years 1219, 1340, 1399 and 1685 are included under the topic Early Gauntt History in all our PDF Extended History products and printed products wherever possible.

 Gauntt Spelling Variations